 In addition to directing a staged reading of a play or musical for OCP’s Alternative Programming season, the fellowship provides the opportunity to assistant direct, which includes access to an entire pre-production and rehearsal process as a lead director directs a play or musical.
 This fellowship will present a new generation of gifted artists with a unique education and understanding of the directorial skills necessary to create theatre, the workings of Omaha’s leading organization for community based theatre and education, as well as the leadership of artists shaping Omaha’s theatrical landscape.

 Applicants admitted into the program will be put into a pool from which OCP’s Artistic Director will select Fellows for the upcoming season.
-Generally, Fellows will direct a production in the OCP Alternative Programming season, as well as assist a lead director for one regular season production.
+Generally, Fellows will direct a production in the OCP Alternative Programming season, and / or assist a lead director for one regular season production.
 While directing an Alt Programming production, a Fellows’ schedule and duties will include coordinating with the OCP Artistic Director and the Executive/Artistic Assistant regarding casting and rehearsal schedules, coordinating with the Alt Programming actors and creating a rehearsal schedule, attending all rehearsals and the performance.
 While assistant directing for a regular OCP production, a Fellows’ schedule and duties may vary widely based on their personal strengths and the director they are paired with, but may include observership, dramaturgy, note-taking and generally supporting the various people in the rehearsal room.

 Directing Fellowship applications for upcoming seasons are due on April 15th of each year.
 The deadline for submissions for the 2019/2020 season has passed.
 Applicants should send a cover letter and theatrical resume to email@example.com.
 The next application deadline will be April 15, 2020 for consideration for the 2020/2021 season.